Motohiro Takeda’s Garden of Time

 Emma Thibodeaux-Thompson

-Emma Thibodeaux-Thompson (she/hers) is an art historian based in New York.
-She recently completed her MA in History of Art from the Courtauld Institute in London, and research interests range from early Medieval to early modern art across cultures and regions, with particular experience with works on paper, German artists, and portraiture in Britain and Europe.
+Emma Thibodeaux-Thompson (she/hers) is an art historian based in the U.S. She recently completed her MA in History of Art from the Courtauld Institute in London, and research interests range from early Medieval to early modern art across cultures and regions, with particular experience with works on paper, German artists, and portraiture in Britain and Europe.
+She is currently interning in the Curatorial Department at the Guggenheim Museum.

 Previous